PlumpBlender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       Sets the game object's movement.

-      local defaults to False if not passed.

       :arg movement: movement vector.
       :type movement: 3D Vector
       :arg local:
          * False: you get the "global" movement ie: relative to world orientation.
          * True: you get the "local" movement ie: relative to object orientation.
+         Default to False if not passed.
       :arg local: boolean

    .. method:: applyRotation(rotation[, local])

       Sets the game object's rotation.

-      local defaults to False if not passed.

       :arg rotation: rotation vector.
       :type rotation: 3D Vector
       :arg local:
          * False: you get the "global" rotation ie: relative to world orientation.
          * True: you get the "local" rotation ie: relative to object orientation.
+         Default to False if not passed.
       :arg local: boolean

    .. method:: applyForce(force[, local])